vPeteWalker/midway/db/mssqldeploy/mssqldeploy.rst

    .. note::

-      A **Instance Name** is the name of the database server, this is not the hostname.
+      A *Instance Name* is the name of the database server, not the hostname.
 The default is **MSSQLSERVER**.
 You can install multiple separate instances of MSSQL on the same server as long as they have different instance names.
-This was more common on a physical server, however, you do not need additional MSSQL licenses to run multiple instances of SQL on the same server.
+This was more common on a physical server.
+However, you do not need additional MSSQL licenses to run multiple instances of SQL on the same server.

-      **Server Collation** is a configuration setting that determines how the database engine should treat character data at the server, database, or column level.
+      *Server Collation* is a configuration setting that determines how the database engine should treat character data at the server, database, or column level.
 SQL Server includes a large set of collations for handling the language and regional differences that come with supporting users and applications in different parts of the world.
 A collation can also control case sensitivity on database.
 You can have different collations for each database on a single instance.
-The default collation is **SQL_Latin1_General_CP1_CI_AS** which breaks out like below:
+The default collation is *SQL_Latin1_General_CP1_CI_AS* which breaks down to:

-         - **Latin1** makes the server treat strings using charset latin 1, basically **ASCII**
+         - *Latin1* makes the server treat strings using charset latin 1, basically *ASCII*
-         - **CP1** stands for Code Page 1252.
+         - *CP1* stands for Code Page 1252.
 CP1252 is  single-byte character encoding of the Latin alphabet, used by default in the legacy components of Microsoft Windows for English and some other Western languages
-         - **CI** indicates case insensitive comparisons, meaning **ABC** would equal **abc**
+         - *CI* indicates case insensitive comparisons, meaning *ABC* would equal *abc*
-         - **AS** indicates accent sensitive, meaning **ü** does not equal **u**
+         - *AS* indicates accent sensitive, meaning *ü* does not equal *u*

-      **Database Parameter Profiles** define the minimum server memory SQL Server should start with, as well as the maximum amount of memory SQL server will use.
+      *Database Parameter Profiles* define the minimum server memory SQL Server should start with, as well as the maximum amount of memory SQL server will use.
 By default, it is set high enough that SQL Server can use all available server memory.
 You can also enable contained databases feature which will isolate the database from others on the instance for authentication.

 #.
-Click **Next**, and fill out the following fields to configure the Database:
+Click **Next**, and fill out the following fields within the *Database* screen:

    - **Database Name** - Fiesta2
-   - **Description** - (Optional)
    - **Database Parameter Profile** - DEFAULT_SQLSERVER_DATABASE_PARAMS

    .. figure:: images/era17.png